 This sweet activity makes a loving spoonful and more of delicious infused honey.
-Great in teas or drizzled on desserts, this easy kitchen activity is a great experiment in cooking and, when decorated, can be given to a friend as a gift.
+Great in teas or drizzled on desserts, this easy kitchen activity is a great experiment in cooking and, when decorated, can be given to a friend or loved one as a gift.

 What You Need:

 - Dried herbs such as lavender, lemon thyme, mint, rose petals, rosemary, or chocolate mint, or spices such as cinnamon sticks, vanilla beans, or cloves

 What You Do:

 - Have your child choose an available herb or spice that she thinks would be a good flavor to mix with honey.
 She can choose pretty much anything, but we’ve provided some simple suggestions above.